jeroenheijmans/sample-angular-oauth2-oidc-with-auth-guards/README.md

 [Safari will block cookies from being sent](https://webkit.org/blog/10218/full-third-party-cookie-blocking-and-more/), prompting a leading OAuth/OpenID community member to write "[SPAs are dead!?](https://leastprivilege.com/2020/03/31/spas-are-dead/)".
 In fact, if you fire up this sample repository on `localhost`, which talks to `demo.identityserver.io` (another domain!), and use it in Safari: you will notice that the silent refresh technique already fails!

-For further thoughts, see [issue #40](https://github.com/jeroenheijmans/sample-angular-oauth2-oidc-with-auth-guards/issues/40).
+For reference, see [issue #40](https://github.com/jeroenheijmans/sample-angular-oauth2-oidc-with-auth-guards/issues/40), or [my blogpost that explains workarounds and solutions](https://infi.nl/nieuws/spa-necromancy/).

 ## Features